ErikBrorsson/MVDet/eriks_readme.md

 ## General
 - [x] Plot perspective view foot/head predictions on target data in all cameras (not just one as is done now)
-- [ ] Investigate what component leads to poor generalization (perspective view feature extraction or BEV detection head)
+- [x] Investigate what component leads to poor generalization (perspective view feature extraction or BEV detection head)
   - [x] Transform perspective view predictins to 3D
   - [x] Do NMS on in bev
   - [x] on target domain: compare bev detections with transformed perspective view detections
-  - [ ] draw some conclusion (is the perspective view preds in bev better than those of the bev head?
-Why/why not?)
+  - [x] draw some conclusion
+      $\exists$ cases where pedestrians are missed in all views $\implies$ persp. view classifier (and/or feature extractor) is inadequate
+      $\exists$ cases where pedestrians are detected in at least one view but missed in bev $\implies$ bev decoder is inadequate
+      I.e., it seems like both persp. view classifier and bev decoder have generalization issues.
+We want to improve both of these.
 - [x] Check why pseudo-labels are very different from teacher predictions after training's finished (see logs 5/7)
   - [x] fixed bug in code
 - [x] Check why test scores are different during training and testing (see logs 5/7)
   - [x] fixed bug in code
-- [ ] run scene generalization exps on e.g., 1,3,5 -> 2,4,6.
+- [x] run scene generalization exps on e.g., 1,3,5 -> 2,4,6.
 It makes sense to try with zero cameras overlapping.
 On the other hand, such scenarios are available in GMVD dataset
 - [x] run exps with pretrained resnet18 (simply to set pretrained=True in this repo)
 - [x] implement early stopping (saving the model with highest moda and printing best results after training's finished)